-GUIDOR easy-graft CLASSIC,

-tissue graft, Nobel Active 4.3 x

-15mm dental implant.
+GUIDOR easy-graft CLASSIC, GUIDOR matrix barrier, connective tissue graft, Nobel Active 4.3 x 15mm dental implant.

-GUIDOR matrix barrier, connective

-Non-surgical "atraumatic" extraction

-to mobilize the tooth and forceps with

-gentle elliptical movements.
-Care was

-given not to damage the interproximal

-papillae and the buccal soft and hard

-Immediate implant placement shortened

-flapless approach reduced morbidity and

-limited the buccal bone resorption due

-to preservation of an intact periosteum.

-However, immediate implant placement

-is a technique-sensitive procedure where

-implant placement and positioning, GBR
+Non-surgical "atraumatic" extraction of tooth 11 without raising a flap.
+Extraction performed by periotome to mobilize the tooth and forceps with gentle elliptical movements.
+Care was given not to damage the interproximal papillae and the buccal soft and hard tissues.
+The socket was thoroughly debrided with bone curettes and special round diamond-coated burrs and rinsed with sterile saline.

+Immediate implant placement shortened the overall treatment time, and the flapless approach reduced morbidity and limited the buccal bone resorption due to preservation of an intact periosteum.
+However, immediate implant placement is a technique-sensitive procedure where every step (extraction, socket debridement, implant placement and positioning, GBR and provisional restoration) must be carefully planned and executed.

-In this case a thin buccal wall (\leq 1 mm) is present and as such a degree of resorption will take place, meaning that auxiliary hard and soft tissue augmentation procedures are recommended, especially in highly demanding aesthetic cases.
+In this case a thin buccal wall (≤1mm) is present and as such a degree of resorption will take place, meaning that auxiliary hard and soft tissue augmentation procedures are recommended, especially in highly demanding aesthetic cases.